exo-cortex/exo-cortex.github.io/content/how-to/hifiberry_and_mpd_on_raspberry_pi.md

 device_tree_param=spi=on
 ```

-(If you are using a different audio shield, hifiberry has a list of all the parameters [1].)
+(If you are using a different audio shield, hifiberry has a list of all the parameters [^2].)

 ## allowing your user access to the raspberry pi's audio card

-Access to the audio-card by default (at least on Arch Linux (ARM)) is allowed only to the root user.
+Access to the audio-card by default (at least on Arch Linux ARM) is allowed only to the root user.
 If you run any audio-related commands they will fail or return unsatisfying results.
 For example if you want to list all of the Raspberry Pi's audio devices by running the command

 ```bash
 aplay -l
 ```
 It will not return the expected list of devices.

-In order to make it possible for your user (the account that you are logged into) to access the audio devices we have to add the user to the group "audio" by running the command
+To allow your user (the account that you are logged into) access to the audio devices add the user to the group "audio" by running this command:
 ```
 sudo usermod -G audio -a [your username]
 ```